 Relaxed fit

 Opt for hiking pants with a relaxed fit for all-day comfort.
-Their spacious design through the legs means they won’t inhibit mobility, and they have a bit more breathing space, so you can keep the temperature down.
+Their spacious design through the legs means they won’t inhibit mobility.
+They have a bit more breathing space, so you can keep the temperature down.
 That said, these are rarely the most stylish pants, and those who don’t like a baggier look will want to steer clear of relaxed-fit pants.

 Slim fit / straight leg